 Why choose Anchorage Fracture & Orthopedic Clinic?

 Our ankle surgeon at Anchorage Fracture & Orthopedic Clinic has completed additional training specifically in the foot and ankle.
-With this advanced training, our foot and ankle surgeon, Dr. Garner, has the training, experience, and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.
+With this advanced training, our ankle surgeon, Dr. Garner, has the training, experience, and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.

 To consult with our ankle surgeon at Anchorage Fracture & Orthopedic Clinic, please request an appointment online or call 907.563.3145.